 The “meaning” described in Table 8-5 for channel-list parameter and the “Idle channels” described in Table 20 for PHY-CCA.indication primitive channel-list element are mismatched.
 PHY-CCA.indication primitive channel-list element only indicates which channel is busy, not idle channel.
 In 11ay, the idle channel is the channel which is not present in the channel-list parameter.

 Modification: modify Table 20 (Channels indicated idle by the channel-list parameter).

 Change the Table 20 as follows

-Table 20 —Channels indicated idle by the channel-list parameter
+Table 20 —Channels indicated busy by the channel-list parameter